phrase/angular-phrase/README.md

 ## Demo

-See the In-Context-Editor in a demo application: [http://angular-phrase-demo.herokuapp.com/](http://angular-phrase-demo.herokuapp.com/)
+See the In-Context Editor in a demo application: [http://angular-phrase-demo.herokuapp.com/](http://angular-phrase-demo.herokuapp.com/)

 (Find the source code for the demo on GitHub: [angular-phrase-demo](https://github.com/phrase/angular-phrase-demo)

 ## Install